projectcalico/calico/docs/source/openstack.rst

 - the packaged install for Ubuntu 14.04 - see :doc:`ubuntu-opens-install`

-- an RPM install for Red Hat Enterprise Linux 7 (RHEL 7) - see :doc:`redhat-opens-install`
+- an RPM install for Red Hat Enterprise Linux 7 (RHEL 7 or 6.5) - see :doc:`redhat-opens-install`

 - our experimental integration of Calico with Mirantis Fuel 5.1 - see :doc:`fuel-integration`.